juanCortelezzi/Royallist/README.md

 Please note you need a NerdFont or similar.

-In order to install, compile the source code, or just Follow release instructions
+In order to install, compile the source code, or just Follow release instructions.